It looks like I've linked you here myself. Linking people to a blogpost I wrote is often a bit akward, especially at work.

 When the washer or dryer are done, we get notifications via Slack on our phones.

 Interested in doing something like this yourself?
 Awesome!
 I recommend getting a Raspberry Pi (get the latest model with the most compute power) and installing HomeAssistant on it.
+If you want to know the technical details of any of automations listed above, you can find my setup details on github.

 A quick word on expectations.
 Setting all of this up took a me lot of time and requires continuous maintenance (I make changes at least once a week).
 While home-assistant provides a great amount of reuseable components, I’ve still done a ton of customization.